pyOpenSci/handbook/governance/executive-council.md

 When a member leaves the Executive Council, the following steps should be taken to ensure a smooth transition:

-- **Remove Access**:
+1. **Remove access**:
    - Remove the departing member from the pyOpenSci Executive Council shared Google Drive to ensure that sensitive information remains secure.
    - Remove the member from the Executive Council Slack channel.

 2. **Notifications**:
    - Inform the Fiscal Sponsor (Community Initiatives) of any changes to the